dmchua/about-me/_pages/about.md

 ## My research interest
 Throughout the years as a young academic and clinician, I have developed a strong interest in the field of swallowing and dysphagia.
 At present, I am particularly interested in the effects of swallowing exercises on the elderly brain.
-My proposed dissertation involves the use of functional near-infrared spectroscopy (fNIRS) to evaluate the potential use of various swallowing exercises in preventing and/or reversing neural changes that contribute to age-related swallowing changes.
+My proposed dissertation involves the use of functional near-infrared spectroscopy (fNIRS) to evaluate the potential use of various swallowing exercises in delaying and/or reversing neural changes that contribute to age-related swallowing changes.

 ## My background and experience